 - Raising awareness and changing attitudes about able-ism

 - Allowing every person to realize their full potential in and out of a barrier-free world

 - Teaching people how to communicate and interact with those who have a disability

 - Establishment of a student network to provide help and create friendships in and out of the classroom

-In April of 2013, United Cerebral Palsy (UCP) held their national conference titled Redefining Family: Supporting The New Caregiver Community at the Omni Hotel in San Diego California.
-This year one of the breakout sessions involved preparing children with disabilities for higher education and UCP asked the Office of Disability Services at Villanova University and members of the popular student group LeVel to create, present, and conduct a focused discussion around disabilities in higher education and ways to engage people in hopes of leveling the playing field for all people of all abilities.
-Gregory Hannah, Academic Advisor to Students with Disabilities, Stephen McWilliams, Director of International/Human Services, Alex Cornell, Student and Vice President of Level, and Frank Kineavy registered student with the office of disability services, member of LeVel presented the workshop and were honored for their commitment to disability advocacy and awareness.
+In April of 2013, United Cerebral Palsy (UCP) held their national conference titled Redefining Family: Supporting The New Caregiver Community at the Omni Hotel in San Diego, California.
+This year one of the breakout sessions involved preparing children with disabilities for higher education and UCP asked the Office of Disability Services at Villanova University and members of the popular student group LEVEL to create, present, and conduct a focused discussion around disabilities in higher education and ways to engage people in hopes of leveling the playing field for all people of all abilities.
+Gregory Hannah, Academic Advisor to Students with Disabilities, Stephen McWilliams, Director of International/Human Services, Alex Cornell, Student and Vice President of LEVEL, and Frank Kineavy, registered student with the Office of Disability Services and member of LEVEL presented the workshop and were honored for their commitment to disability advocacy and awareness.